HTTPArchive/almanac.httparchive.org/src/content/en/2020/page-weight.md

 ## Introduction

 Page weight is one of the simpler metrics available.
 Much like stepping on a human scale to get a sense of your personal weight (well, mass really, but you get it), loading a page will provide a sense of the amount of resources collected and requested.
-But as the web and webpages have matured and grown, so have associated metrics — such as page weight.
+But as the web and web pages have matured and grown, so have associated metrics — such as page weight.
 It can affect a page's performance much like personal weight (mass) can do the same.
 This chapter will take a deeper dive and peel back the layers of web pages, and see what it is that constitutes a page's weight at the possible detriment of the end user: you, I, us.

 ## #PageWeightStillMatters